luigi311/distributed-encoder/README.md

     --ffmpegimage     [string]  Docker image to use for validation, prepare and combine, enables docker    (defualt luigi311/encoders-docker:latest)
     --audioflags      [string]  Flags to use when encoding audio during the combine stage                  (default -c:a flac)
-    --audiostreams    [string]  Audio streams to keep and encode during hte combine stage, comma seperated (default 0)
+    --audiostreams    [string]  Audio streams to keep and encode during hte combine stage, comma seperated (default 0) --shared                    Do not transfer video to other servers, use with network storage           (default false)
 ```